An example of how context drives value creation

 The WIIFM (What’s In It For Me)

-As you create new services, you must remember your target audience and ensure you have a clear, focused description of the benefits available to the prospects.
-If you try to offer a generic product, you will confuse the prospect because they will see a number of benefits that do not work for them and which add cost.
-The older couple will never purchase a home by a school, and any time or effort that went into describing the “value” they would receive for buying in that location would not register.
+As you create new services, you must remember your target audience and ensure a clear, focused description of the benefits available to the prospects.
+If you try to offer a generic product, you will confuse the prospect because they will see several benefits that do not work for them and which add cost.
+The older couple will never purchase a home near a school, and any time or effort that went into describing the “value” they would receive for buying in that location would not register.

 Context drives value creation